About Friends of Seva Mandir

 As a result, outstanding contributions followed from new supporters such as Vishwanath Tirupattur, then Managing Director of Morgan Stanley, Seema Cheetal, a Merrill Lynch executive, who hosted several fundraising events in her home and from Vijay Kedia, founder and CEO of Flextrade, who initiated a matched employee giving effort that continues to this day.
 Relationships in academia grew also to become a strong pillar of support for Seva Mandir—at Yale, Columbia, MIT, and other institutions.
 Special mention must be made of Professors Esther Duflo, Abhijit Banerjee, Sanjay Reddy, and Barry Nalebuff who not only hosted events at their homes, but also became valued advisors to the organization.

 In 2009 Nancy Marx, an American attorney who had visited Seva Mandir, volunteered to oversee the incorporation process and, thanks to her painstaking efforts, Friends of Seva Mandir officially became a 501C3 charity with full tax exempt status under US law.

-The Friends of Seva Mandir UK was set up in 1989 as a registered charity under the patronage of the late Countess Mountbatten with its sole mission to raise funds to support the work of Seva Mandir.
-To learn more about Friends of Seva Mandir UK and raise awareness of Seva Mandir among family, friends and/or colleagues currently in Great Britain, please visit sevamandirfriends.org
+Additionally the Friends of Seva Mandir UK was set up in 1989 as a registered charity under the patronage of the late Countess Mountbatten with its sole mission to raise funds to support the work of Seva Mandir.
+To learn more about Friends of Seva Mandir UK, please visit sevamandirfriends.org